ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 1. First, they are trained to make a given choice habitually when confronted with a given problem.
 2. Second, they get a terrible shock when they find that the conditions have changed and that the choice doesn’t produce the expected results (like when the computer suddenly shuts down and, however firmly you press the power button, it doesn’t turn on).
-3. Third, whether through shock or anxiety, they may fixate on the original choice and continue to make it regardless of consequences (have you ever pressed the power button /a million times yet?/).
+3. Third, whether through shock or anxiety, they may fixate on the original choice and continue to make it regardless of consequences (have you ever pressed the power button *a million times yet?*).
 4. Fourth, they refuse to act at all.
 5. When by external compulsion they are forced to make a choice, they again make the one they were originally trained to make,
 6. Finally, even with the goal visible in front of them, to be attained simply by making a different choice, they go crazy out of frustration.